fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 (#tunneling-protocol)).

 To uniquely identify a distinct endpoint-originated DTLS association, the MDD assigns a tunnel-unique "association identifier" for each of connection to each endpoint.
 The association identifier is necessary since multiple DTLS messages from multiple endpoints might be relayed over the same tunnel.
-By uniquely assigning an association identifier, the MDD can determine which message received from the KMF needs to be forwarded to which endpoint.
+By uniquely assigning an association identifier, the MDD can map the message received from the KMF to an appropriate endpoint.

 The Tunnel + Profiles message used to tunnel DTLS messages to the KMF allows the MDD to signal which SRTP protection profiles it supports for